Tower of Evil: Development

 Producer Richard Gordon was looking for a horror film he could make in England in association with Joe Solomon of Fanfare Films.
 Gordon met George Baxt who pitched him the story of Tower of Evil and Gordon bought it.
 Gordon paid Baxt $5,000 to write a script which was delivered six months later.
 Neither Gordon nor Solomon liked the final script, feeling that there was too much humor.

 Gordon decided to proceed on the basis of the strength of the story, looking for a new director.
 He approached Sidney Hayers who was a friend of Baxt, but Gordon turned him down because he felt Hayers was too enthusiastic about Baxt's script and wanted to shoot it as written.
 Gordon was then introduced by Herman Cohen to Jim O'Connolly (the two men had made Berserk! together), who said he would only make it if the script was rewritten; Gordon agreed, and O'Connolly rewrote the script to a degree which pleased Gordon and Solomon.
 Gordon says this permanently ruined his relationship with Baxt.

+The film was an international co-production between the British company Grenadier Films, and the United States-based Fanfare Company.